colorizenl/colorize-java-commons/readme.md

 - `gradle publish` publishes to Maven central

 Note: Publishing the library to Maven Central requires the Gradle properties `ossrhUser` and `ossrhPassword`.
-If you want to use the library locally, remove or change the `publishing` section in `build.gradle`.
+If you want to use the library locally, simply provide dummy values for these properties in `~/.gradle/gradle.properties`.

 License
 -------